kiba/Writings/for_science/chp26_resolution.md

 "Can you please state your name for the chamber?" the speaker said.

-"My name is Saitou Hiroki, identification number 3212..," he rattled off, followed by a list of false identities that he also used in his service as a gardes pilot, all verified cryptographically, and all are names of Sidonian war hero.
+"My name is Saitou Hiroki, identification number 3212..," he rattled off, followed by a list of false identities that he also used in his service as a gardes pilot, which are a all verified cryptographically, and all are names of Sidonian war heroes.

 To think this man was a war hero...She wanted to believe that it was all one huge lie, part of a fabricated history put out for public consumption.
 But once you doubt the history of your own people, what is further to doubt?